oyvindstegard/emacs-d/README.md

 Author: Øyvind Stegard <oyvind@stegard.net>

-Compatibility: GNU/Emacs 25.X and 26.X, primarily for Linux env.
+Compatibility: GNU/Emacs 25.X, 26.X and 27.X, primarily for Linux env, also used
+for plain terminal Emacs on WSL/Windows.

 Utilizes `use-package`, the Emacs package framework and avoids the customize facility, preferring to hand code all preferences in `init.el` and related